bodkan/slendr/inst/extdata/backend_comments.md

 ---

-### ✅ Done

-> "g1.mutationTypes[mut_types]" seems odd, shouldn't that just be "g1.mutationTypes"?
-And is there a need to set their stacking policy stuff?
-They will never stack anyway, right?
-How could they, if new mutations never occur?

-You're right.
-I think this was a result of some of my very early misunderstanding of how mutation types should be handled here (going back all the way to before *slendr* was even an R package).

----

 ### Done ✅

 > You do "N = event.getValue("N");", so N is a variable. [...] how about "pop_size" or some such?

 OK, I made this change.
 However, given that UPPER_CASE_CONSTANTS are now basically all command-line arguments, I'm actually thinking about making them lower-case.
-I personally don't see much of a reason to call the default slendr SLiM script outside of R for 99% of use-cases, but having to type out `-d UPPER_CASE_CLI_ARGUMENT=123` somehow bothers me a bit. :) A matter of esthetics...
+I personally don't see much of a reason to call the default slendr SLiM script outside of R for 99% of use-cases, but having to type out `-d UPPER_CASE_CLI_ARGUMENT=123` somehow bothers me a bit.
+A matter of esthetics, I guess.

 ---